 When you touch an iButton to a CrossOver lock, the lock reads the ID number on the chip inside the iButton and checks its database to see if that iButton has been given access on that day and at that time.
 If it has, the lock unlocks.
 If it hasn't, it doesn't.

-The CrossOver X45, X25, X15 and Doorstrike Controller are used with the AccessPilot software for Windows.
+The CrossOver X45 is used with the AccessPilot software for Windows.
 After you set up your iButtons and locks in the software on your PC, you transfer the information to each lock by saving the info to a special yellow Program iButton that contains a memory chip.
 Then you just touch the iButton to each lock to transfer the information.

 The lock is designed to handle 10,000 operations (unlock, lock, etc.) before the batteries need replacing.
 The lock will warn you when its batteries get low—the red LED will light up and it will beep three times—but to be on the safe side, we suggest replacing the four alkaline AA batteries every six months.

-The X45, X25 and Solo ship with standard keys that can be used in an emergency.
-The X15 ships with a battery-powered power pack that will give the lock enough "juice" for it to open so you can access the battery compartment on the inside.
-(Be sure not to store these keys or power pack inside the room the lock is protecting!)
+The X45 ships with standard keys that can be used in an emergency.
+(Be sure not to store these keys inside the room the lock is protecting!)